Missed data.world summit 2020? Visit this page to watch a replay of the full event.

 Why a data catalog powered by a knowledge graph is the foundation of a data fabric

 The other component to your data strategy’s vision is, well, the data itself.
-Data catalogs play a unique role in linking all your infrastructure, assets, and tools together in one central hub.
+A data catalog play a unique role in linking all your infrastructure, assets, and tools together in one central hub.
 But are those things truly compatible?
 Can they integrate with future data tools?

 The knowledge graph provides the flexibility and agility to integrate and represent all your data in a normalized way that ensures your data investments are future-proofed.
 Watch their presentation to learn more about how it all works.